Best Arena Shooter Games 2025

 Inspired by classic arena shooters, Fashion Police Squad is a humorous and over-the-top single-player FPS by Mopeful Games and No More Robots.

-In it, you play as an officer of the titular Fashion Police Squad, a unit dedicated to fighting against fashion crime using clothing-enhancing weaponry.
+In it, you play as an officer of the titular Fashion Police Squad, a unit devoted to fighting against fashion crime using clothing-enhancing weaponry.

-From droopy pants to excessive fluorescent colors, socks with sandals, and every fashion faux pas in between, you’ll deliver quick justice across the city.
+From baggy pants to excessive fluorescent colors, socks with sandals, and every fashion faux pas in between, you’ll deliver swift justice across the city.

 Much of the game’s humor is referential and further enhanced by a unique blend of 2D pixel sprites and 3D environments.